Adolf, Duke of Guelders

 Adolf of Egmond (Grave, 12 February 1438 – Tournai, 27 June 1477) was a Duke of Guelders, Count of Zutphen from 1465 to 1471 and in 1477.

 Life

-Adolf was the son of Arnold, Duke of Guelders and Catherine of Cleves.
-In the battle of succession for Guelders, he imprisoned in 1465 his own father and became Duke with the support of Philip the Good, who also made him Knight in the Order of the Golden Fleece.
-In 1468 he won the Battle of Straelen against Cleves, but Charles the Bold reinstated his father Arnold, and Adolf was imprisoned in Hesdin.
+Adolf was the son of Arnold of Guelders and Catherine of Cleves.
+In the battle of succession for Guelders, he imprisoned in 1465 his own father and became duke with the support of Philip the Good, who also made him a knight in the Order of the Golden Fleece.
+In 1468, he won the Battle of Straelen against Cleves, but Charles the Bold reinstated his father Arnold, and Adolf was imprisoned in Hesdin.

 After the death of Charles the Bold in 1477, Adolf was liberated by the Flemish.
-He died the same year at the head of a Flemish army besieging Tournai, after the States of Guelders had recognized him as Duke.
+He died the same year at the head of a Flemish army besieging Tournai, after the States of Guelders had recognized him as duke.
 His body was buried in Tournai Cathedral.

 Family and issue

 Adolf married Catherine of Bourbon (1440–1469), daughter of Charles I, Duke of Bourbon, in 1463.
 They had twin children :